 Money Strength Grade: C+

 * Money Markets.
 The average money market account is 0.1%.
 That is tremendously pathetic.
-As a result, I moved some money online to EverBank, which is yielding ~1.1%.
+As a result, I moved some money online, which is yielding ~1%.
 I’m not going to get rich with 1%, but 1% is still 100X greater than where I was keeping my liquid cash at 0.1%.
 Money markets shouldn’t be considered an investment.
 But, you might as well optimize your returns while you wait since the internet makes everything so easy.

 Money Strength Grade: D

 * Online income.
 Online income didn’t really exist 15 years ago.
 For those of you who are able to effectively leverage the internet to generate income, the sky is the limit.
 I’m enjoying the whole online adventure and being careful not to overdo things.
 Making a sustainable living online takes a lot of creativity as well as a lot of content.
 You can’t sit back and watch the dollars come in.
-You’ve got to always be striving.
-Just this morning, my site went down for 5.5 hours due to a corrupt harddrive on my server.
-I have been up since 3:45am trying to resolve the issue.
-Not fun, but a must!
+But once you’ve started your own website, the sky is the limit due to its scaleability!

 * Physical gold.
 Physical gold is nice, but where are you going to put it?
 Gold prices have been steadily going up thanks to the Federal Reserver’s loose monetary policy which is crushing the US Dollar.
 Unfortunately, gold provides no yield, so it is pure speculation.
 I’ve got a good chunk of change in the Vanguard Metals & Mining fund myself.
 However, I’m just gambling here as I expect QE4, baby!